Talk to Our Sexual Harassment Lawyer in Los Angeles Today

 It is reasonable to expect that the company will take your complaint seriously and investigate it.
 If this does not happen, if your complaint is ignored or you are pressured into dropping it, then you must seek help elsewhere.

-The job of a sexual harassment lawyer Los Angeles is to get you justice.
+The job of a workplace sexual harassment lawyer is to get you justice.
 What that looks like will be determined largely by you.
-The sexual harassment lawyer Los Angeles will help you determine specific demands, which can include compensation for emotional pain and suffering, reinstatement if your were fired, the termination of the person who harassed you, and a change in sexual harassment policy and enforcement mechanisms in the company.
-You will then need to leave all communication and negotiation with the company to your Los Angeles work harassment attorney.
+The sexual harassment attorney in Los Angeles will help you determine specific demands, which can include compensation for emotional pain and suffering, reinstatement if your were fired, the termination of the person who harassed you, and a change in sexual harassment policy and enforcement mechanisms in the company.
+You will then need to leave all communication and negotiation with the company to your Los Angeles workplace harassment attorney.

 If you were the victim of a sexual assault, then you should retain counsel with experience in this area.
-A sexual assault lawyer in the workplace will know how to deal with both the criminal investigation that will need to take place and the civil suit that you can pursue.
-A sexual assault lawyer in the workplace will ensure that the police take you seriously.
+A lawyer for sexual assault in the workplace will know how to deal with both the criminal investigation that will need to take place and the civil suit that you can pursue.
+An attorney for sexual assault in the workplace will ensure that the police take you seriously.